How do I remove the obstacles in my way?

 The work is also about allowing ourselves to go beyond what our rational mind tells us we are allowed to dream.
 Part of what we do together is clear the ground, and then open the space for something new to emerge.

-I work with where you're at.
-Not where you wish you were.
+I work with where you’re at, not where you wish you were.

 03 WHO THIS IS FOR

-People who have a sense that something in them wants to shift.
+People who have a sense that something in them wants to move, and who are eager to find what’s in the way.

 Steve Jobs once said: “The most powerful person in the world is the storyteller.
 The storyteller sets the vision, values, and agenda of an entire generation to come.”
-If that’s true (and I believe it is) then the question of who gets to tell their story, and whose story gets heard, matters enormously.

 The inner work of understanding your own story is also, always, the beginning of something that reaches outward.
 When we understand ourselves better, we express ourselves from a place of inner knowing — and in doing so, we touch something in others.
 We help them rethink their own story.